 Spend more time with new patients

-• Outsource billing and let patients pay their bill online
+• Outsource billing and let patients pay their bills online.

 How to keep new patients coming back

-Communication is at the core of what it takes to retain a patient — how and when you reach out to patients, and what you say to keep their business.
-Consider that 67% of patients want appointment reminders through digital interactions like text, and 61% want digital ways to make their next appointment.
-To inform your patient retention strategy, here are 5 tactics to implement:
+For physician practices, communication is at the core of retention.
+How and when you reach out to patients, and what you say, matters.
+To inform your patient retention strategy, here are five tactics to implement:

-• Maintain a regular schedule of email marketing campaigns to stay top of mind
+• Maintain regular email outreach: Stay top of mind with brief, useful messages.

-A satisfied patient is almost always a loyal patient — and that means a greater likelihood they will book regular visits for necessary care and follow-up.
-Build long-term relationships with new and established patients by offering convenience and ease and listening to their insights.
+A satisfied patient is almost always a loyal patient.
+That means they are more likely to book regular visits for necessary care and follow-up.
+Build long-term relationships with new and established patients by offering convenience and ease and by listening to their insights.

 How to optimize patient processes to save you money and time